 First.
 Add to the principal of the said bonds the interest paid and to be paid thereon by the United States up to the maturity thereof.

 Second.
 Deduct from this sum the amount of the interest which shall, at the time of such computation, have been reimbursed to the United States by the payments and credits which appear in the bond and interest account of the said companies with the United States.

 Third.
 Compute the worth of the amount so found as of the first day of July eighteen hundred and eighty-eight, on the basis that money is worth three per centum per annum, by discounting the said amount at three per centum per annum, compounded semi-annually for the period between the date of average maturity of the said bonds and the first day of July eighteen hundred and eighty-eight.
-From the sums so ascertained, there shall be deducted the amounts in the sinking fund properly applicable to said companies, computing the value of any bonds in said sinking fund at their market value at the time of such computation, as estimated by the Secretary of the .
-The final sum so computed and ascertained shall be deemed the sum that required to be paid in cash on the said first day of July, eighteen hundred and eighty-eight, by said companies for the purpose of completely discharging their entire debt to the United States.
+From the sums so ascertained, there shall be deducted the amounts in the sinking fund properly applicable to said companies, computing the value of any bonds in said sinking fund as market value at the time of such computation, as estimated by the S Treasury.
+The final sum so computed and ascertained shall b would be required to be paid in cash on the said first day and eighty-eight, by said companies for the purpose of completely discharging their entire debt to the United States.

 SEC.
 2. That the Central Pacific Railroad Company (the successor to the Central Pacific Railroad Company of California, and to the Western Pacific Railroad Company) be, and it hereby is, authorized to make, execute, and deliver to two trustees, to be appointed as hereinafter provided, its certain indenture of mortgage, which shall bear date the first day of July, eighteen hundred and eighty-eight, covering and embracing the entire property of the said Central Pacific Railroad Company as at present consolidated, real, personal, and mixed, of whatsoever nature or wheresoever situated.
 And the said Central Pacific Railroad Company shall also assign to the said trustees all its right, title, and interest in any bonds, stocks, or leases of branch lines or auxilliary companies in which the said Central Pacific Railroad Company has any interest.
-A proper and complete description and inventory of all the property affected by said mortgage shall be prepared and filed with the Secretary of the Treasury. mortgage and the property therein described shall be held by the said trustees as security for the payment of the principal and interest of the bonds issued thereunder and authorized by this act.
-But this section shall not be construed to prevent said company from using and disposing of any of its property or assets in the ordinary, proper, and lawful course of its current business, in good faith and for valuable consideration, and not in violation or diminntion of the security and lien of the Government: Provided, That every such disposition of any stocks, bonds, or other securities owned by the said company, whether by sale, pledge, or otherwise, shall be reported to the Secretary of the Treasury by the said company within thirty days after such disposition has been made, and that the bonds, stocks, or other obligations acquired with the proceeds of the property so disposed of shall in like manner, and with the same power to dispose of the same, be subject to the lien of the said mortgage, and that true and proper descriptions and insection that true and proper descriptions and insection that true and filed with the Secretary of the Treasury.
+A proper and complete description and inventory of all the property affected by said mortgage shall be prepared and filed with the Secretary of the Treasury.
+The said mortgage and the property therein described shall be held by the said trustees as security for the payment of the principal and interest of the bonds issued thereunder and authorized by this act.
+But this section shall not be construed to prevent said company from using and disposing of any of its property or assets in the ordinary, proper, and lawful course of its current business, in good faith and for valuable consideration, and not in violation or diminution of the security and lien of the Government: Provided, That every such disposition of any stocks, bonds, or other securities owned by the said company, whether by sale, pledge, or otherwise, shall be reported to the Secretary of the Treasury by the said company within thirty days after such disposition has been made, and that the bonds, stocks, or other obligations acquired with the proceeds of the property so disposed of shall in like manner, and with the same power to dispose of the same, be subject to the lien of the said mortgage, and that true and proper descriptions and lists of the same shall be from time to time pre-